IsThatFearny/quartz/content/Greek World 1B - Semester 2/Greek World Lecture 16.md

 ![[Pasted image 20250225161456.png|500]]

 - Constructed by Philip II (r.
 359-336 BCE)
-- Rooms were tiled with incredibly detailed mosaics underfoot, especially in banqueting rooms
+- Rooms were tiled with incredibly detailed mosaics underfoot, aespecially in banqueting rooms
 - Residential and banqueting rooms were located on the east and west sides of the building - the north was used more as a balcony of sorts